 Trastevere is found in Rome and is a historical city that has become known for having narrow, cobblestone alleyways, as well as beautiful medieval structures.
 This neighborhood has a calm atmosphere and is found along the banks of the Tiber River.
-The streets are full of boutiques, old fashioned stores, eccentric cafes and breathtaking architecture!
+The streets are full of boutiques, old-fashioned stores, eccentric cafes, and breathtaking architecture!
 Nightlife in this part of Italy is very vibrant and breaks the more relaxed mood of daytime.
-One of the best and historical things to see whilst venturing Trastevere are the famous basilica churches!
+Rome is home to some of the best festivals in Italy.
+One of the best historical things to see whilst venturing Trastevere is the famous basilica churches!
 Some of the best hostels in Rome are found here.

 Piazza Delle Erbe is an extremely charming part of fair Verona!
 Buildings from the Renaissance line this popular neighborhood, and there are many Greek-God statues to be admired during your visit here.
-If you’re wanting to know where life is happening, then you will find your answer in Piazza Delle Erbe’s Plaza, where there are shops, restaurants and plenty of stalls!
-Here you get the unique opportunity to experience a cup of delicious coffee whilst viewing the 13th century Madonna Verona in the center of this plaza.
+If you want to know where life is happening, then you will find your answer in Piazza Delle Erbe’s Plaza, where there are shops, restaurants, and plenty of stalls!
+Here you get the unique opportunity to experience a cup of delicious coffee whilst viewing the 13th-century Madonna Verona in the center of this plaza.

 Cannaregio is located in ‘the sinking city’ of Venice, and is one of the most populated neighborhoods in the city!
 Here you can walk through Romanesque-style narrow streets, purchase the best-baked goods, enjoy the markets and check out some of the local churches.
 As Venice was one of the first Jewish ghettos in Europe, it is fascinating to take some time out to see the Museum of Jewish Art and the Judaica shops!

-Check out one of the following neighborhoods guides for some of our favorite Italian cities!
+Check out one of the following neighborhood guides for some of our favorite Italian cities!

 Best Hostel in Italy – Generator Rome